johnalison/WorkingPhilosophy/Lists.md

 - Find the little improvement that can be done right away that will make things better?
 - Look for the good in people/things.
 - Use "Bad luck"/Hope/Fear as keys to think about AF.
+- 3-day fasts 4 times a year
+- When angry: what can I learn from this so this never happns again?

 # What do you we do now that will be totally replaced in 100 years?

 - Combustion Engines